-Even when our lending partners find payment options for your customer, every once in awhile, the rates may not be what your customer expected.
+Even when our lending partners find payment options for your client, every once in awhile, the rates may not be what your client expected.

-We know this can be a frustrating experience for both you and your customer -- we want to help you understand why this happens and what you can expect in the future.
+We know this can be a frustrating experience for both you and your client -- we want to help you understand why this happens and what you can expect in the future.

 What factors determine the APR of a loan?

 APR (annual percentage rate) refers to the annualized total cost of the loan, including any fees or additional costs of the transaction.
-Lending partners use several factors to determine APRs for the loan options they show to your customer.
-Although many homeowners find APRs as low as 4.99% through Hearth, that isn’t the case for everyone.
-Here are some of the main things our lending partners consider when determining APRs for your customers:
+Lending partners use several factors to determine APRs for the loan options they show to your client.
+Although many homeowners find APRs as low as 5.34% through Hearth, that isn’t the case for everyone.
+Here are some of the main things our lending partners consider when determining APRs for your client:

-A customer’s credit score is determined by their credit history, debts owed, payment history, and more.
-Our lending partners use your customer’s credit score to estimate their credit risk -- or their likelihood of paying back a loan.
+A client’s credit score is determined by their credit history, debts owed, payment history, and more.
+Our lending partners use your client’s credit score to estimate their credit risk -- or their likelihood of paying back a loan.
 In general, higher credit scores tend to lead to lower APRs, and vice versa.

 Key point: While someone’s credit score can be useful for predicting eligibility and rates, a certain credit score is not enough to guarantee a certain APR.
 If a homeowner has a bad credit history, for example, our lending partners may decide to increase the APR on their loan options.